Housecleaning for a Greener Home

 Assemble all the questionable products (all-purpose cleaners, toilet bowl cleaner, oven cleaners, etc.) and check labels for the most common and harmful toxic chemicals.
 When looking to safely remove the products you no longer want to use from your home, check with your municipal waste authority for the best way to dispose of old solvents and cleaners.

 The environmental working group provides a reference that examines the safety of thousands of common cleaning products to help you navigate the process, as well as suggestions for greener cleaners to use in the home.
 The David Suzuki Foundation also has a handy Sustainable Shopper’s Guide to Cleaners.
-When looking to replenish your supplies, you can visit your local CHFA member retailer for guidance and a wide selection of clean, environmentally conscience and effective cleaning supplies.
+When looking to replenish your supplies, you can visit your local CHFA member retailer for guidance and a wide selection of clean, environmentally conscious and effective cleaning supplies.

 Natural products formulated for kitchen and bathroom-specific cleaning are fantastic replacements, but some simple household ingredients like vinegar and baking soda can be very effective in scrubbing bathtub rings and scaly tiles.
 You can even make your own custom household formulas with everything from glass cleaner to air fresheners!
 Check out some alternative DIY home-care recipes.